HTTP-RPC/Sierra/README.md

 <img src="README/alignment-y.png" width="319px"/>

+Row spacing and cell weights are ignored when grid alignment is enabled.

 ## Utility Components
 In addition to the features outlined above, Sierra also includes some common user interface elements not provided by Swing.